 Dr. Emir Caner, President

 Located in the beautiful Northeast Georgia Mountains, Truett McConnell University equips students to fulfill the Great Commission by fostering a Christian worldview through a biblically centered education.
-A distinctively Baptist school, Truett McConnell is the only college in Georgia that offers a Bachelor of Arts in World Missions degree.
-The college also offers 13 degrees and 26 programs of study leading to bachelor’s degrees in Christian studies, world missions, business, education, music, nursing, psychology and more– all taught by a faculty who signed the Baptist Faith and Message 2000.
+Truett McConnell is the only college in Georgia that offers a Bachelor of Arts in World Missions degree.
+The college also offers 14 degrees and 30 programs of study leading to bachelor’s degrees in Christian studies, criminal justice, exercise science, world missions, business, education, music, nursing, psychology and more– all taught by a faculty who signed the Baptist Faith and Message 2000.
 Residential students live and learn in a community of faith with personal attention from their instructors.
-In addition, Truett McConnell offers online degrees in Christian Studies, Missions, Psychology and Business.
+In addition, Truett McConnell offers online degrees in Christian Studies, Missions, Psychology and Business Administration as well as a Master of Arts in Theology, a Master of Business Administration, a Master of Science in Biology and a Master of Education (beginning January 2018).
 For more information: 706-865-2134, or visit www.truett.edu.Georgia Baptist Colleges Information Request Form

 Click to request more information on any or all three Georgia Baptists Colleges listed above.